martindisch/oscore-demo/README.md

 This will hopefully turn into a demonstration of protecting CoAP with OSCORE on embedded devices some day.
-At the moment, this is built specifically for the STM32F303VCT6.
+At the moment, this is built specifically for the STM32F303VCT6 (server) and STM32F407VGT6U (client).

 ## Dependencies